 Option One: Earn a Certificate of Completion

-The Diversity and Inclusion Certificate Program consists of nine sessions (7 core sessions and 2 electives) for those seeking to earn a certificate of completion.
-There are three requirements to earn a certificate: Participates must: (1) view the online introduction to the Diversity and Inclusion Certificate Program presented by President David Angel, (2) complete nine sessions over the course of two academic years, and (3) submit a proposal describing their plan to complete their “learning into practice” project and attend at least two drop-in workshops for your project.
+The Diversity and Inclusion Certificate Program consists of nine sessions (5 core sessions and 4 electives) for those seeking to earn a certificate of completion.
+There are three requirements to earn a certificate: Participates must: (1) view the online introduction to the Diversity and Inclusion Certificate Program presented by Clark’s ninth president, David P. Angel, (2) complete nine sessions over the course of two academic years, and (3) submit a proposal describing their plan to complete their “learning into practice” project and attend at least one drop-in workshop for your project.
 More details can be found on our webpage under the “Learning into Practice” tab.

 Option Two: Individual Sessions of Interest

-All participants, whether enrolled in option one or two, are required to complete a project of their choosing that is relevant to their respective department or discipline utilizing the knowledge gained in the program.
+Participants enrolled in Option 1 are required to complete a project of their choosing that is relevant to their respective department or discipline utilizing the knowledge gained in the program.
 Participants can partner with others in the program to create and complete their project.